 For the past five years, we have developed a two-acre urban farm located in the 12-acre vacant field at the corner of Freud and Newport, where we grow flowers and over 50 different types of organic, non-GMO crops, the vast majority of which are heirloom (non-hybrid) vegetables.

 During this time, the project was financed through our seasonal CSA (community-supported agriculture) program.
 Members of the community bought “shares” from our local farm at the start of the season.
 In exchange for the shares, members received a weekly box of fresh produce from The Garden.
-Even though our CSA program was very successful, we will not be continuing the program next season, as we shift our focus to developing our cut flower farm and related businesses.
+Even though our CSA program was successful, we discontinued the program, as we shift our focus to developing our cut flower farm and related businesses.

 Over the years, many people have come to The Garden as friends, volunteers, visitors and participants in programs we have sponsored.
 However, we are in the process of vacating our urban farm so we can focus our efforts on developing our cut flower farm operations.
-We invite you to relax and enjoy the exquisite beauty of God's creation at Detroit Abloom.
+We invite you to come to Detroit Abloom to relax and enjoy the exquisite beauty of God's creation.
 At certain times of the day, especially dawn and dusk, the lighting is mystical and with all the birdsong, you just might feel like you're in Heaven - which may be true!